t04glovern/t04glovern.github.io.raw/_posts/2016-03-05-msp430--twisda1-undeclared-error.markdown

 ***

-Ensure you have [git](http://www.git-scm.com/) installed and clone the repo to a desired location on your harddrive
+Ensure you have [git](http://www.git-scm.com/) installed and clone the repo to a desired location on your hard drive

 {% highlight bash %}
 git clone --recursive https://github.com/energia/Energia.git